© John Wiley & Sons Ltd

 These should briefly give credit to other people who have made a contribution to the study.
 Please ensure that all relevant grant numbers are listed.

 Please see a recent issue of the journal for reference formats.

-To enable readers to locate archived data from Molecular Ecology papers, we require that authors include a 'Data Accessibility' section after the references.
-This should list the database and the respective accession numbers for all data from the manuscript that has been made publicly available.
-An example is below, and more details can be found at http://www.molecularecologist.com/data-archiving-the-nitty-gritty/.
+To enable readers to locate archived data from Molecular Ecology papers, we require that authors include a 'Data Accessibility' section after the References.
+This should list the database and the respective accession numbers for all data from the manuscript.
+An example is below, and more details can be found

 - DNA sequences: Genbank accessions F234391-F234402; NCBI SRA: SRX0110215

-- Final DNA sequence assembly uploaded as online supplemental material
+- Final DNA sequence assembly uploaded as online Supporting Information

 - Climate data and MaxEnt input files: Dryad doi:10.5521/dryad.12311